ahmedsam007/NanoJet/PRIVACY_POLICY.md

 ## Open Source

-The IDMMac extension is open source.
+The NanoJet extension is open source.
 You can review the source code at:

 **GitHub Repository:** https://github.com/ahmedsam007/IdmMac